hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The parametric routing graph of a phase is defined as follows:

 There is a node for each compute block in the phase.
+We rename all variables in the `task` and `dataflow` subgrid expressions to `i` and `j` for simplicity.
-The node is identified with the `variable, variable in subgrid_expression` that describes the PE coordinates of the compute block and the two variables are bound to the PE coordinates in the compute block.
+The node is identified with the `i, j in subgrid_expression` that describes the PE coordinates of the compute block and the two variables are bound to the PE coordinates in the compute block.
-For example, `i, j in [0:I, 0:J]` is a node in the routing graph.
+For example, `i, j in [0:I, 0:J]` could be a node in the routing graph.

 The edges of the parametric routing graph is defined as follows:
 For each `send` statement with `hops = [(dx_1, dy_1), ..., (dx_n, dy_n)]`